OthmanEmpire/analysis_fah/README.md

 subsequent rank and even low end machines can produce at least 100 points per day.

-- The leaderboards behaves like a e^e^x function at glance.
+- The leaderboards behaves like an exp(exp(x)) function at glance.
 As the scale used to plot is linear-log, thus any exponential growth is suppressed in the y-axis, it still visually looks like an exponential graph.